 = (Total weekly billable hours logged/total weekly hours logged) x 100

-Also know as a "utilization rate", this KPI shows you the overall ratio of directly profitable work to internal cost each employee engages in.
+This KPI shows you the overall ratio of directly profitable work to internal cost each employee engages in.
 Different companies have very different stances on the value relationship between “billable” and “non-billable” time, and we’re of the opinion they are equally important.
-However you view it, you need to see how much time your team spends on non-billable time to maintain a healthy balance.
+However you view it, you need to see how much time your team spends on non-billable time to be able to price and plan work competitively.

 = Total time to complete the same task (across set timeframe)/number of times performed

 Again, this should be taken as a rough guide to inform the overall efficiency of your team.
-It’s useful for understanding how long different phases of a project usually take your employees, so you can improve budget estimates and price fairly for your work.
+It’s useful for understanding how long different phases of a project usually take your employees, so you can improve budget estimates and resource management.

 = Total hours overtime/number of employees

 The average overtime metric can be interpreted in a whole of different ways.
-Some companies use it to understand the health of their employees – both in terms of engagement and physical wellbeing.
+Some companies use it to understand the health of their employees—both in terms of engagement and physical wellbeing.
 But it shouldn’t be taken as an indicator of employee dedication, since “presenteeism” alone doesn’t translate to “quality of work” or “enthusiasm”.
 If your staff are constantly performing overtime, you might actually need to increase your workforce.
-In the interests of your company culture – whether you embrace or reject overtime – it’s a good idea to keep an eye on it.
+In the interests of your company culture—whether you embrace or reject overtime—it’s a good idea to keep an eye on it.
+How to track overtime

 = weekly capacity - total hours logged